Fragile 3D Order in V$_{1-x}$Mo$_x$O$_2$

-3D-$\Delta$PDF is a recently developed method, which builds substantially on the powder-PDF method\cite{Billinge2008,welberry2016}.
-Using single crystals, reciprocal space is reconstructed in 3D, which allows the Bragg peaks to be removed, leaving only diffuse scattering, using the ``punch-and-fill'' method\cite{Weber2012pdf}.
-The resulting PDF map only contains information about the difference (hence the $\Delta$) between short range and long-range ordering, resulting in positive and negative peaks.
-The positive peaks are real-space vectors of increased electron density compared to the average long-range structure, and the negative peaks are lost electron density.
+This 2D-M2 ordering was revealed using three-dimensional difference pair distribution functions (3D-$\Delta$PDF).
+3D-$\Delta$PDF is a recently developed method that builds substantially on the powder-PDF method \cite{Billinge2008,welberry2016}.
+Large 3D volumes of single crystal x-ray scattering data are transformed into reciprocal space coordinates, after which the Bragg peaks can be removed using the ``punch-and-fill'' method \cite{Weber2012pdf}, leaving only diffuse scattering.
+A Fourier-transformation of this diffuse scattering gives a PDF map that only contains information about the difference (hence the $\Delta$) between short-range and long-range ordering.
+Positive (negative) peaks in real-space occur at interatomic vectors that correspond to increased (decreased) electron density compared to the average long-range structure.
 From this, features such as atomic displacements are visually apparent.

-Besides using x-ray diffraction to analyse the diffuse scattering, the electronic transport properties were also measured.
-This revealed that below their transitions the new 2D-M2 phase and the regular M1 phase just below the critical composition ($x$ = 0.17) are both metallic and are virtually indistinguishable in their bulk transport.
-This shows that the M1 and 2D-M2 ordering types are similar electronically, despite the large differences in structure, and that addition of sufficient electrons to VO$_2$ does suppress the MIT, but not the underlying electronic instability.
-This does not appear consistent with a lattice-instability-only model, but is consistent with a Mott-Peierls one.